wantee/blog/_posts/2015-02-08-rnnlib-connectionist-temporal-classification-and-transcription-layer.markdown

 Prefix search decoding is a best-first search through the tree of labellings, where the children of a given labelling are those that share it as a prefix.
-At each step the search extends the labelling whose children have the largest cumulative probability (see below figure{% comment %} FOR-LATEX (\autoref{fig:prefix-search-decoding}) {% endcomment %}).
+At each step the search extends the labelling whose children have the largest cumulative probability (see below figure {{ 'fig:prefix-search-decoding' | latex:autoref }}).

 {% img center /assets/images/posts/CTC-prefix-decoding.png "fig:prefix-search-decoding" title:"Prefix Search Decoding" %}